passbolt/passbolt_help/_posts/2018-11-14-configure-mfa-yubikey.md

     width="450px"
 %}

+{% include messages/warning.html
+    content="**Important:** Multi Factor Authentication is part of [Passbolt Pro](https://www.passbolt.com/pricing/pro) only and is not available in the Community Edition."
+%}

 ## Security considerations

 It is important to enable and setup at least one additional multi factor authentication provider in